Resolute desk: Modifications

+Two significant modifications have been made to the Resolute desk since it was delivered to the White House.
+A panel was installed in the kneehole of the desk in 1945 and a plinth, or base, was added to raise the height of the desk in 1961.

-President Franklin D. Roosevelt requested that a panel be installed in the rear kneehole during his presidency.
-Roosevelt wore leg braces and was in a wheelchair most of the time due to polio, so wanted the panel added to hide his legs from his visitors, and to conceal a safe placed in the kneehole.
-The panel was designed by White House architect Lorenzo Winslow and constructed out of hard oak by Rudolph Bauss in 1945.
+The panel was designed by White House architect Lorenzo Winslow and constructed and carved out of hard oak in 1945 by Rudolph Bauss, a National Park Service employed model-maker and designer.
 The kneehole panel is hinged, opens up, and features a carving of the presidential seal.
 The carved seal depicts the eagle's head facing left, turned towards the arrows in the eagle's talon.
-In 1945 the design of the presidential seal was changed by Harry S. Truman to have the eagle turned towards the olive branch in the right talon instead.
+Later in 1945, the design of the presidential seal was changed by Harry S. Truman to have the eagle turned towards the olive branch in the right talon instead.
 This was to have the bird turn away from the symbol of war and towards the symbol of peace.
-However, the carving on the desk was not changed, making the carving on the desk no longer match the official design.
+The carving on the desk was not changed, so the carving on the desk no longer matches the official design.